Jesse Livermore: Career

 In 1891, at the age of 14, he secured employment, as a “board boy,” posting stock quotes at a Boston, Massachusetts, branch of the PaineWebber stock brokerage, at the rate of $5 per week.
-In 1892, at the age of 15, Livermore made his first trade when he bet on five shares of the Chicago, Burlington and Quincy Railroad for $5 at a bucket shop, a type of establishment that did not buy or sell the stock, but instead took bets on whether a particular stock's prices would rise or fall — essentially, a gambling parlor — a gamble that returned a profit of three dollars and twelve cents.
+In 1892, at the age of 15, Livermore made his first profit off the stock market when he bet on five shares of the Chicago, Burlington and Quincy Railroad for $5 at a bucket shop.
+A bucket shop did not buy or sell the stock, but instead took bets on whether a particular stock's prices would rise or fall.
+Livermore’s bet returned a profit of three dollars and twelve cents.

-At the age of 16, he quit his job, began trading full-time, and from 1893 to 1894, Livermore, nicknamed by fellow traders "The Boy Plunger" (“plunger” being a colloquial term for a reckless gambler or speculator), was earning about $200 per week at the bucket shops in Boston, much more than his salary at Paine Webber.
+At the age of 16, he quit his job, began trading full-time, and from 1893 to 1894, Livermore, nicknamed by fellow traders "The Boy Plunger" (“plunger” being a colloquial term for a reckless gambler or speculator), was earning about $200 per week at the bucket shops in Boston, much more than his salary at PaineWebber.
 He brought $1,000 home to his mother to repay the $5 she had given him before running away, however she disapproved of his "gambling"; he countered that he was not gambling, but "speculating".

 From 1895–1897, age 18–20, he accumulated $10,000 trading profits, a one thousand percent net return in three years of trading.
 However, he was eventually barred by most Boston area bucket shops, because of his consistent winning.
 Using disguises and false names to trade only prolonged the inevitable city-wide ban.

 From 1898–1900, age 21–22, he continued trading with Haight & Freese, the last Boston area bucket shop which had not banned him.
 However, Haight & Freese gradually widened the bid-ask spread and imposed restrictive margin requirements which made it much more difficult and risky for Livermore to make money.